vlsienthusiast00x/edge_ai_workshop/Module_5/module5.md

 This declares the number of neurons in the hidden layer and their activiation function and trains the model.

 ## Quantizing the parameters
 After compiling `mnist_neural.py`, two header files are generated one for the model's input and other containing weights and biases of each layer of the neural network.
+Obviously we cannot run our neural network directly on the board because the weights which are generated are in float and are 25300+ in number.